iam-rahul-sah/GitTutorials/README.md

 - `git commit` - Commits the files in the staging area to the local repository.
 We can also use `git commit -m "message"` to add a message to the commit in the terminal itself or else it will open the default editor to add the message.

-Note: A commit message should specify "WHAT" are the changes and "WHY" you have made the changes.
+**Note**: A commit message should specify "WHAT" are the changes and "WHY" you have made the changes.

 - `git log` - Shows the commit history.